nikita-moor/latin-dictionary/Wagner1878/README.md

 Computer version in XDXF format.

-Early production version.
-Part 1/18 — words from A to ANGUSTUS.
+Early production version; part 1/18 — words from A to ANGUSTUS.

 ## Exemplum